 The mountain at Vesturhorn is one of Iceland’s few Gabbro rock mountains.
 Dating back 8-11M years, the site was used by the first settlers (Irish) before they were enslaved by Viking invaders (c.860).
-Despite its historical significance, Natural Beauty & Huge Radar Station, the land has fallen off the radar of the Police, Icelandic Tourist board & RSK who still don’t know about the questionable toll – the Toll is small and is best paid to avoid aggression.
+Despite its historical significance, Natural Beauty & Huge Radar Station.
 The area is best viewed from Stokksnes, drive out to the radar station and you will be surrounded by grassy sand drifts.

 At Stokksnes, there is a huge variety of foreground to help you photograph the Vestrahorn mountain.
-The illegal toll charge claims to protect the Nature, but unfortunately no nature has been protected and the grassy dunes have been trampled badly.
+There is a charge to use the road up to Stokksnes.
+The toll charge claims to protect the Nature, but unfortunately no nature has been protected and the grassy dunes have been trampled badly.
 Down towards the sea, it is possible to get perfect reflections in the wet sand.
 This can be a very windy spot so remember to bring some protection for your eyes before battling against the sand blasting.
 Be aware that there are large swells of sea coming onto this beach (see my video).